 Academic dress is still regularly worn at Oxford.
 You will be required to wear academic dress on a number of occasions during your time as a student.

 Full academic dress consists of subfusc: a dark suit, worn with a cap and a gown.
 It is worn on the most formal occasions.
 On other occasions the gown is worn over clothes appropriate to the event (e.g. over non-academic formal wear for Guest Night Dinners).

-Subfusc is a smart, dark outfit worn under gowns on formal occasions.
+Subfusc is a smart, dark outfit worn under gowns on the most formal academic occasions.
 It consists of the following:

 • A plain white shirt or blouse with collar and sleeves

 • AND a white bow tie OR black ribbon OR black bow tie OR black full-length tie

 • AND a dark suit worn with black socks OR a dark skirt worn with black tights/stockings OR a pair of dark trousers worn with black socks or black tights/stockings

 Serving members of HM (UK) Forces may substitute an appropriate uniform (typically No. 1 or No. 2 dress) for subfusc, while ministers of religion may substitute appropriate clerical dress.
 Students are expected to provide their own subfusc on all occasions when it is to be worn.

 With subfusc, students wear a gown and cap.
 The custom and practice of this College, when academic dress is required, is that all student members of College will wear: